ShoreShop/ShoreModel_Benchmark/README.md

 For medium-term shoreline prediction, `shorelines_target_medium.csv` provides shoreline data for the date 1st May 1951, serving as the context data for the medium-term prediction task.
 Additional target dates are included for medium-term prediction.
 Participants' predictions will be evaluated against photogrammetry (pre-1989) and SDS (1989-1998) data available for the respective target dates.

 ### Hindcast wave data
-The nearshore wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.
+The hindcast wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.
 The offshore wave data is from the [ERA5 Wave Hindcast](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview).
 The [BinWaves](https://www.sciencedirect.com/science/article/pii/S1463500324000337) approach was applied to transform the offshore wave data to nearshore.
 The significant wave height (Hs), peak wave period (Tp) and mean wave direction (Dir) were extracted along each shore-normal transect at 10 (m) depth contour with a daily interval from 1940 to 2023.
 Wave roses for the three target transects are shown below to demonstrate the minimal longshore variation of wave conditions.